-Huckleberries grown wild in the northwestern part of the United States and western Canada, from Wyoming to Alaska.
+Huckleberries grow wild in the northwestern part of the United States and western Canada, from Wyoming to Alaska.
 Look for them along the side of mountains, in wooded areas, and rimming lake basins.

 What States to Huckleberries Grow In?

 You can find wild huckleberries in Wyoming, Montana, Idaho, Oregon, Washington, and Alaska.
-While Canada has provinces (and not states) you can also find huckleberries along the stretch of the coast that connects Washington to Alaska.
+While Canada has provinces (and not states) you can also find huckleberries along the stretch of the North American Coast that connects Washington to Alaska.

 When is Huckleberry Season in Montana?